 Moreover, they have so many settings and effects built in them that there’s really no reason to go out and get more effects pedals because these bad boys do the job.

 2) Digitech Whammy Pedal

-I wrote more about this pedal which you can read on my product page at this link here.
+I wrote more about this pedal in a separate article and if you wanted to get your hands on it, you just have to go to Amazon to find it.
 This is the pedal that is commonly used by Tom Morello from Rage Against The Machine.

 As I stated in my article linked above, you can detune your guitar with this and introduce dive-bombs and all kinds of stuff with it.
 It’s pretty cool.
 It even acts as a harmonizer pedal too.